 The original 1957 Mary and Joseph statues, carved from Lindenwood in Italy just like the St. Joseph Chapel Stations of the Cross, were restored in time for the Feast of St. Joseph the Worker, May 1, 2021.

-The two side shrines to the Sacred Heart and the Infant Child of Prague have been repainted and new lighting added to enhance them.
-Also, through the generosity of a donor, new votive glass of red for the Sacred Heart and amber and clear for the Infant Child has been added to the shrines.
-Votive candles will be available for purchase in the gift shop.
+have been repainted and new lighting added to enhance them.
+Also, through the generosity of a donor, new votive glass of red for the Sacred Heart

 “The stained glass windows were imported from France, a country famed for the artistic beauty of this product.
 Blue and rose are the predominating colors which the artists have skillfully constructed of small diamond-shaped pieces of stained glass.
 The truly artistic beauty of these is seen only when the sun shines through the glass, giving colors of myriad hues which enhance the loveliness of the chapel.
 The eight large nave windows portray the joyful, sorrowful, and glorious mysteries of the Holy Rosary.
 The six smaller windows in the Sanctuary symbolize the Blessed Eucharist.
 The doors on the east and the west side, leading into the two shrines, have in them smaller windows of stained glass which honor the Founding Sisters, the Bishops of the Dioceses of Fort Wayne and Lafayette, and the pioneer members of the Community.” --Dedication of the Motherhouse souvenir book, 1957